 Imagining the Impossible Guest Blog Guidelines

-Editorial process: The blog editors will edit the submission with the main purpose of enhancing their readability in the blog layout.
-Before proofreading and publication, the edited blog text will be returned to the author for approval and possible final changes.
+Editorial process: The blog editors will edit the submission with the main purpose being to enhance its readability and accessibility.
+Before publication, the edited blog text will be returned to the author for approval and possible final changes.

-Audience: The international and interdisciplinary community of the fantasticboth in academia, in creative industries as well asas well as fantasy fans, science fiction aficionados, etc. Stakeholders and collaborators from different professional and societal spheres.
-The blog is intended to be usable in different pedagogical contexts and to make the work of the network and the fantastic as an overall subject more approachable to a wide readership.
+Audience: Our audience for the blog is the international and interdisciplinary community of the fantastic in academia, in creative industries, in fan networks, and more.
+We welcome stakeholders and collaborators from different professional and societal areas.
+We also hope the blog can be used in different pedagogical contexts and make the research in the fantastic as an overall subject more approachable to a broad readership.

 Reach: The texts will be published on the Imagining the Impossible blog and shared on our social media channels, Facebook and Instagram, as well as on the social media channels of affiliated organizations.